AdArya125/Primer-to-Machine-Learning/1. Statistics for Machine Learning/README.md

 - Calculating R-squared and adjusted R-squared
 - Evaluating model fit using goodness of fit metrics

+### 1.2.3 Underfitting, Appropriate fit and Overfitting

+- Visualising the curves showing Underfitting, Appropriate fit and Overfitting
+- Showing fitness metrics of each model

 <hr><hr>

 ## 1.3.
 Inferential Statistics